finos/rune-dsl/README.md

 The [Rune DSL repository](https://github.com/finos/rune-dsl/) contains the definition of the language.
 It is based on the [Eclipe Modelling Framework](https://www.eclipse.org/modeling/emf/).

-The language components available in the Rune DSL and their syntax are detailed in the [Rosetta Modelling Components](https://docs.rosetta-technology.io/rosetta/rosetta-dsl/rosetta-modelling-component/) section of the documentation.
+The language components available in the Rune DSL and their syntax are detailed in the [Rune Modelling Components](https://docs.rosetta-technology.io/rosetta/rosetta-dsl/rosetta-modelling-component/) section of the documentation.

 A [demonstration model](https://github.com/rosetta-models/demo), also available in open source, provides a set of working examples of those modelling components.
 Snippets extracted from this model are being used to support the DSL documentation.